-Where Will They Live?
+Where Will They Live During the Gap?

 Although it feels like you just moved your students into their dorms, you now have to move them out.
 The worst part, aside from the grueling heat, is that some may be returning in just a few weeks to move back in somewhere.
 And, if they have to be back early in August, whether it be another dorm, sorority or fraternity house or an apartment, having to schlep their stuff back home to return in just a few weeks seems a little silly.
 I know how many carloads it took to get our daughter moved in and, frankly, I am not prepared to rent a U-Haul to get her home and back again.
 So, my first piece of advice is to recommend that they start bringing things home over Spring Break or if you visit, take home a few things that they really aren’t using.
 I guarantee there is something.
+I hope this info helps you manage the gap.

 Sorority recruitment starts the week before students are able to move into the dorms and sometimes new apartments.
 If they will be living in the sorority house, they are all set.
 If they are staying in the same apartment they lived in the previous year, then all should be fine too.
-If it is a new apartment, it will depend on how quickly the complex can flip the apartment and have it ready for move in.
+If it is a new apartment, it will depend on how quickly the complex can flip the apartment and have it ready to move in.
 Of course, an earlier move-in date than specified on the lease might mean paying a fee.
 Some apartments charge by the day and others have a flat rate; they generally change each year.

 Some sorority sisters that already have apartments may open them up to sisters that would otherwise be basically homeless for Spirit Week.
 Other girls will bunk in their sorority house, but that can get very crowded.
 Sometimes students with apartments will rent out rooms for that week.
 Lastly, some girls have suggested finding an Airbnb in the area.
 It should be less expensive than a hotel, which some students share as an option, as well.
 The fee for the early move into a dorm is usually per night, which is much less than sharing a hotel room.